ThinkLikeWater/NuxGame/README.md

 ```
 docker-compose up -d
 ```
-You can find your test report using (you also can find report on yor local machine here playwright-report/index.html )
+You can get your test report using (you also can find report on yor local machine here playwright-report/index.html )

 ```
 npx playwright show-report